MarkDing/IoT-Developer-Boot-Camp-Wiki/common/Mesh-Network-Joining-Process-Comparison.md

 For joining a network using the MAC layer association procedure, the joiner device will issue an NLME-NETWORK-DISCOVERY.request primitive, this primitive will invoke an MLME-SCAN.request primitive which may case the transmission of an unsecured *Beacon Request* frame.
 The joiner device receives *Beacon* from nearby routers (router or coordinator) which conveys the information that the device is capable of accepting join request from router-capable devices or end device, and the extended PAN identifier is included in the payload, and so on.

-The joiner device will choose a network to join from the discovered networks.
+The joiner device will choose a network from the discovered networks to join.
 Once a network is selected, it shall then send *Association request* to the router.
 Upon receipt of an *Association request* MAC command, the router will send an *Association response* to the joiner device.
-If the coordinator was able to associate the device to its PAN, this field of the *Association response* shall contain the short address that the device may use in its communications on the PAN until it is disassociated.
+If the router was able to associate the device to the PAN, this field of the *Association response* shall contain the short address that the device may use in its communications on the PAN until it is disassociated.

 Once a device joins a secured network and is declared "joined but unauthorized", and the trust center shall determine whether or not to allow the device onto the network.
 If it decides to allow the device onto the network, it shall send the device the active network key.
 And the joiner device has now successfully joined a secured network.